 Another popular way to season a roast is to make small incisions in the surface of the meat and push slivers of garlic and sprigs of herbs into the slits.
 You can do this right before you begin roasting or a day ahead for more intense flavor.

 When you're seasoning the lamb, don't salt it until just before cooking; salt can draw moisture out of the meat.

 Before roasting lamb, remove it from the refrigerator and allow it to sit at room temperature for at least 30 minutes.
 A piece of meat at room temperature will roast more evenly.

 Use a roasting rack to ensure even browning and heat circulation around the meat.

 How to determine the ideal roasting temperature and time for lamb.
 The amount of fat that your lamb has on the outside and marbled through the middle will determine the cooking time and temperature:

 - Roast leaner cuts in a hotter oven: A hot oven gets leaner cuts of meat nicely browned on the outside before they become overcooked and dry in the middle.
-For a lean piece of meat, cook at 450 degrees F (230 degrees C) for the first 15 minutes, then turn the temperature down to 350 degrees F (175 degrees C) to continue roasting -- the meat will take about 25 minutes per pound to reach medium rare.
+For a lean piece of meat, cook at 450 degrees F (230 degrees C) for the first 15 minutes, then turn the temperature down to 350 degrees F (175 degrees C) to continue roasting — the meat will take about 25 minutes per pound to reach medium rare.

 - Roast fattier pieces of lamb longer and at lower temps: For a fattier piece of meat, roast at 325 degrees F (160 degrees C) for a longer period of time, allowing the fat to slowly melt and bathe the roast in its own juices.
 Meat cooked with this method will take about 30 minutes per pound to reach medium rare.